Chicken/WeatherApi/README.md

 ads1115 | 48      | ??    | solar irradiance & rain intensity

 Ads1115 is a 16-bit analog to digital convertor.
 There's also a Vaisala Ultrasonic Wind Sensor WS425 in serialport.
-(The whole project is based around it basicly)
+(The whole project is based around it basically)

 ### Todo
 This is a global todo for everything connected to this project.